Thursday, October 11, 2012

 The group stood still and watched George take his spot.
 Nothing was said, but the snickering in the group made it known where they all stood on George's latest foray into his jump into the deep blue sky.

 The day finally came.
-They went through their pre-checks and practice with their jumping buddies.
-The entire time George stood by and did what he had to do.
-He saw some members of his class taking side bets if he would even go through with it.
+They went through their pre-checks and practiced with their jumping buddies.
+The entire time, George stood by and did what he had to do.
+He saw some class members taking side bets if he would even go through with it.

-The plane took off and took half the club with it, while the other half waited below until their time would arrive.
-George went with this group to show them he had gusto to be one of the first to hit the dirt below.
+The plane took off and took half the club with it while the other half waited below until their time would arrive.
+George went with this group to show them he had the gusto to be among the first to hit the dirt below.

-“Go, go, go,” was shouted from the main instructor as the plane reached it’s altitude for the students to jump from the plane.
+"Go, go, go," was shouted by the primary instructor as the plane reached its altitude so that the students could jump from the plane.

-As each member of the senior class jumped one-by-one they were able to enjoy the feeling of free falling from 10,000 feet.
+As each senior class member jumped one by one, they could enjoy the feeling of free falling from 10,000 feet.
 The wind screamed by their ears at 120 miles per hour with such force it sounded like a million flags flapping in the wind.
-Their shrieks were no match to the air that ganged up on their screams by rushing into their throats and muffled them out before the air could escape their lungs.
+Their shrieks were no match to the air that ganged up on their screams by rushing into their throats and muffling them out before the air could escape their lungs.

 George was ready.
 He was next to take on his big quest.

-As the seniors landed they got to their feet and huddled around and looked up waiting for George to simply give up.
+As the seniors landed, they got to their feet, huddled around, and looked up, waiting for George to give up.

-As quickly as he said his crude comment two people jumped out from the plane.
-It was right there and then the senior class stood in shock realizing the George had did it.
-As the two free falling souls landed safely on the ground they jumped then pointed and shouted in unison, "that bastard just threw us out and took plane!"
+As quickly as he said his crude comment, two people jumped out of the plane.
+It was right there, and then the senior class stood in shock, realizing George had done it.
+As the two free-falling souls landed safely on the ground, they jumped, then pointed and shouted in unison, "That bastard just threw us out and took the plane!"

-And for the moment the class stood shocked with the disbelief that someone so meek just did something pretty cool.
-Then the class did something they never do.
-They clapped and screamed as the reality sank in, they couldn't believe George did it; that George had the ability to fly the plane.
+And for the moment, the class stood shocked with disbelief that someone so meek did something pretty cool.
+Then, the class did something they never did.
+They clapped and screamed as the reality sank in; they couldn't believe George did it, that George could fly the plane.

-The plane flew on as George sat behind the controls proud he was able to throw them off and take the plane for the day.
-And for the moment he was so cool.
-The coolest of the class even know deep down he knew he didn’t know how to land.
+The plane flew on as George sat behind the controls, proud he could throw them off and take the plane for the day.
+And for the moment, he was so cool.
+Deep down, the coolest of the class even knew he didn't know how to land.

 Creative Commons License